Written by Rachel Kim, MS, RD, Registered Dietitian & Health Writer

 Can I switch from a direct pharmacy to a telehealth clinic if I experience problems?

 Yes, patients can transition between providers, though there may be evaluation periods and potential gaps in medication access during the transition.
-Telehealth clinics will typically require a comprehensive medical evaluation before assuming care, which may delay treatment continuity.
+Telehealth clinics will typically require a thorough medical evaluation before assuming care, which may delay treatment continuity.

 Do telehealth clinics provide better quality compounded medications than direct pharmacies?

 Telehealth clinics often work with pharmacies that meet higher quality standards and provide additional testing and documentation.
 The physician oversight also ensures appropriate medication selection and quality verification.
-However, both approaches must use licensed compounding pharmacies that meet basic safety requirements.
+But both approaches must use licensed compounding pharmacies that meet basic safety requirements.

 What happens if I have a medical emergency while using a direct pharmacy service?